opensimworld/active-npcs/README.md

 To create an NPC, wear the "Listener" object in your RIGHT PEC.
 The listener is an object that all your NPCs have.
 It listens to the local chat for commands and sends them to the NPC controller.
 After wearing the listener, move within 20 meters  near the controller,  click on the controller, select SaveNPC and then the name of the NPC you wish to create.
 You should see a message "Appearance saved to APP_xxxx" .
 This means your appearance has been saved in a notecard inside the controller.
 Your NPCs can have multiple appearances (more on this later).

 You can now load your NPC.
 Click the controller, click LoadNPC, then click the name of the NPC to load.
 If all has gone well, your NPC should now respond to commands.
-Try "<name> come" or "<name> follow me"  to test it.
-There are many commands you can use to have your NPCs do things.
+Try "[name] come" or "[name] follow me"  to test it.
+There are many commands you can use to have your NPCs do things (see section below).

-==Creating waypoints==
+# Creating waypoints

 You can use the controller to create paths within your region, and the NPCs can wander along those paths.
 In addition, you can have them do interesting actions whenever they reach specific points by creating "scenario" notecards.